Laxen/cpp_java/README.md

 # cpp_java

+Simple helper class for calling Java classes from C++ using JNI.

-Compile and run by executing "make" in the main folder.
+Compile and run the example by executing "make" in the main folder.